 Michael Titshall is the VP & Managing Director, Australia of global innovation and marketing agency R/GA.
 His career has tracked the evolution and expansion of digital marketing.
 He says, “Digital is so engrained in the way that people live their lives that every part of marketing needs to consider digital in their ecosystem.

-“People often compare digital marketing and brand marketing against each other, but these days they are actually the same thing, digital is just a channel in which to execute brand marketing.
+“People often compare digital marketing and brand marketing, but these days they can be the same thing.
+Digital is a powerful channel to build a brand.
 Brand preference can be driven through a customer’s interaction with your app just as much, and probably more, than through a TV commercial.”

 For experienced marketers, there are key challenges that are impacting how they work and making it more important than ever to upskill.